Sergey-Tumilovich/teamcompositionclient/README.md

 ## How to launch
 ### In case it has been sent to you as an archive:
 - Open the project folder from the archive;
+- Change the base route of the app in the client/apis/db.js file
-- Open terminal for server and client folders
+- Open terminals for server and client folders;
-- npm start server and npm run build client
+- npm start server and client.

 ### In case it is deployed to GitHub pages
-Since GitHub doesn't support client-side routing and I had no skills and time to set up a full-functional backend, you may have to launch the project from the archive.
+Since GitHub doesn't support client-side routing and I had no skills and time to set up a proper full-functional backend, you may have to launch the project from the archive.

 check for repos for code review:
 - - server: https://github.com/Sergey-Tumilovich/teamcompositionserver